Jbrough0/good-readme-generator/README.md

     Test:Documentation coming soon
     Contributers:My UNCC Bootcamp provided a startup code while I provided the questions and code to create the README in the termanal
+    Questions:
-    Questions:For additional questions contact me at spikebroughton@aol.com or on my github page at: https://github.com/Jbrough0
+    For additional questions contact me at spikebroughton@aol.com or on my github page at: https://github.com/Jbrough0

     Link to my video (Google Chrome)
     chrome-extension://mmeijimgabbpbgpdklnllpncmdofkcpn/ng/app/app.html#/files/34b71a32-20b2-4760-y696-952abf3b6bcb